nlybe/agora/README.md

 - Automatically reduce the number of available units once payment is completed
 - Automatically disable the classified if all the available units are sold out
 - Option for posting classifieds in groups
-- List view and gallery view of classifieds
 - Widget on users profile for showing of their latest classifieds
 - Widget on users profile displaying recent purchases of user
 - Option for offline requests by sending private message to the seller, if enabled by administrator